 - Two : set your targets.
 Pay down credit card debts and student loans, save for an emergency fund, a house down payment, college tuition, and retirement.

-- Three 3 : figure out how much you need to save consistently to be where you want to be in 10 years and then shift your savings to other objectives as higher priorities are met (e.g. paying down high-interest credit card debt).
+- Three 3 : figure out how much you need to save consistently to be where you want to be in 10 years and then shift your savings to other objectives as higher priorities are met (e.g. paying down high-interest credit card debt or transferring to a better card).
 Follow five basic rules to get where you want to go:

 Follow five basic rules to get where you want to go: